Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 Wall time: 2min 37s

-And how can this be?
-Because accelerate has parallelized the training on the two GPUs I have, so it has been much faster.
+How can this be?
+Well, because accelerate has parallelized the training across the two GPUs I have, which made it much faster.

-Also, when I ran the first script, that is, when I did not use accelerate, the GPU was almost full, while when I ran the second one, that is, the one using accelerate, the two GPUs were very little used, so we can increase the batch size to try to fill both of them, let's go for it!
+Also, when I ran the first script, that is, when I did not use accelerate, the GPU was almost full, whereas when I ran the second one, that is, the one that uses accelerate, both GPUs were very underutilized, so we can increase the batch size to try to fill both of them, let’s do it!

 %%writefile accelerate_scripts/03_accelerate_base_code_more_bs.py